-- (1) Subject to subclause (2), during the stay at home period, a person must not enter any single undivided indoor space, unless: - (a) no other person is in that space; or - (b) only one other person is in that space; or - (c) more than one other person is in the space, but all of those other persons ordinarily reside at the same premises as the person. - (2) Subclause (1) does not apply if the person enters the space: - (a) for purpose of attending a wedding that complies with the requirements in subclause (5); or - (b) for the purpose of attending a funeral that complies with the requirements in subclause (6): or - (c) for one or more of the purposes specified in clauses 6 (food and drink), 7 (care), 8 (work and education), 9 (exercise) or 10 (other specified reasons)
+- (1) Subject to subclause (2), during the stay at home period, a person must not enter any single undivided indoor space, unless: - (a) no other person is in that space; or - (b) only one other person is in that space; or - (c) more than one other person is in the space, but all of those other persons ordinarily reside at the same premises as the person. - (2) Subclause (1) does not apply if the person enters the space: - (a) for purpose of attending a wedding that complies with the requirements in subclause (5); or - (b) for the purpose of attending a funeral that complies with the requirements in subclause (6); or

-Note: This paragraph permits a person to enter, for example, a supermarket or their workplace, regardless of how many people are in that place.
-It also permits a person to use public transport to access a place that they are permitted to go, regardless of how many people are on the tram, train, or bus.
-It also permits a group of people from the same premises, or two people from different premises, to travel together in a car to a place that they are permitted to go, such as a supermarket. - (3) During the stay at home period, a person must not permit another person to enter their place of residence, unless: - (a) the other person also ordinarily resides at the premises; or - (b) the person is residing at the premises in accordance with the Isolation (Diagnosis) Direction; or - (c) it is necessary for the other person to enter the premises for one or more of the purposes specified in clauses 7 (care) or 8 (work and education); or - (d) it is necessary for the other person to enter for the purposes of attending a private inspection of the premises, organised in accordance with clause 14(2) of the Restricted Activity Directions; or - (e) it is necessary for the other person to enter for medical or emergency purposes; or - (f) the entry is otherwise required by law.
+- (c) for one or more of the purposes specified in Clauses 6 (food and drink), 7 (care), 8 (work and education), 9 (exercise) or 10 (other specified reasons). - Note: This paragraph permits a person to enter, for example, a supermarket or their workplace, regardless of how many people are in that place.
+It also permits a person to use transport (public or private) to access a place that they are permitted to go, regardless of how many people are on the tram, train, or bus.
+It also permits a group of people from the same premises, or two people from different premises, to travel together in a car to a place that they are permitted to go, such as a supermarket. - (3) During the stay at home period, a person must not permit another person to enter their place of residence, unless: - (a) the other person also ordinarily resides at the premises; or - (b) the person is residing at the premises in accordance with the Isolation (Diagnosis) Direction; or - (c) it is necessary for the other person to enter the premises for one or more of the purposes specified in Clauses 7 (care) or 8 (work and education); or - Examples: a tradesperson for the purpose of carrying out repairs; a nanny or relative for the purpose of providing childminding assistance. - (d) it is necessary for the other person to enter for the purposes of attending a private inspection of the premises, organised in accordance with the Restricted Activity Directions (No. 2); or - (e) it is necessary for the other person to enter for medical or emergency purposes; or - (f) the entry is otherwise required by law.